 How can I get involved?

-We use a brief questionnaire to place you in a MAPs Group based on your professional interests, experience and schedule/location preferences.
-To enroll, please fill out the appropriate questionnaire for your location:
+Many chapters will use a brief questionnaire to place you in a MAPs Group based on your professional interests, experience and schedule/location preferences.